Topl/tips/TIP-0003/README.md

   `standard` means that the token has the standard behavior.
 If it is fungible one can fraction it in smaller tokens or merge two smaller tokens to make a bigger one. `accumulator` means that the token can only be merged with other fungible tokens.
 Once two tokens are merged they can never be separated and will always share the same UTXO. `fractionable` means that the token can only be split but not merged with other fungible tokens.
 Once the token was split it can never be put together again. `immutable`  means that a token can neither be accumulated nor split, it always keeps the same quantity.

+In brackets after the types we include (when it applies) the cardinalities of the different values.
+For example, Int [ 0 ..
+1 ] represents an optional integer, or Hash32 [ 1 .. * ] a non empty list of Hash32.

 #### Asset Token

 Represents the instance of an asset that is stored in a UTXO.
 We call the pair (groupId, seriesId) the asset identifier.
 An asset token might have a group alloy or a series alloy, but not both.